 Extracurricular activities were also driven by student choice.
-Examples of this were the selection of the school production, camps that ran and development of areas of passion such as drone club, DJ club and Leather craft in the school's clubs program.
+Examples of this were involvement in State School Spectacular, camps that ran and development of areas of passion such as drone club, DJ club and dance in the school's clubs program.
 Students leadership was fostered in the running of these actives under a supported model working in tandem with a staff mentor.